 It is hard for many people to believe the false consensus effect exists because they quite naturally believe they are good ‘intuitive psychologists’, thinking it is relatively easy to predict other people’s attitudes and behaviours.

 In reality, people show a number of predictable biases, such as the false consensus effect, when estimating other people’s behaviour and its causes.

 7. Social Psychology Experiments: Social Identity Theory

 Social identity theory helps to explain why people’s behaviour in groups is fascinating and sometimes disturbing.

 People gain part of their self from the groups they belong to and that is at the heart of social identity theory.

-It explains why as soon as humans are bunched together in groups we start to do odd things: copy other members of our group, favour members of own group over others, look for a leader to worship and fight other groups.
+The famous theory explains why as soon as humans are bunched together in groups we start to do odd things: copy other members of our group, favour members of own group over others, look for a leader to worship and fight other groups.

 8. Negotiation: 2 Psychological Strategies That Matter Most

 Negotiation is one of those activities we often engage in without quite realising it.